Neowless/COMP5400CW1/README.md

 	float GetFitness()const { return preyEaten; }
 ```

-Based on the fitness functions above, the average values of the fitness should have similar characters to the reciprocal relationship.
+Based on the fitness functions above, the average values of the fitness should have similar characteristics to the reciprocal relationship.

 In [Figure 9](https://raw.githubusercontent.com/Neowless/COMP5400CW1/5efa22a39e058d98b19f0bc42814abd5ff87b56c/Question6/Predator_Prey_3000.svg), [Figure 10](https://raw.githubusercontent.com/Neowless/COMP5400CW1/5efa22a39e058d98b19f0bc42814abd5ff87b56c/Question6/Reciprocal_100.svg) and [Figure 11](https://raw.githubusercontent.com/Neowless/COMP5400CW1/5efa22a39e058d98b19f0bc42814abd5ff87b56c/Question6/Reciprocal_3000.svg) above.
 It is easy to indicates that the averge fitness between the prey and predator have reciprocal relationship.

-In [Figure 9](https://raw.githubusercontent.com/Neowless/COMP5400CW1/5efa22a39e058d98b19f0bc42814abd5ff87b56c/Question6/Predator_Prey_3000.svg), when the average of the fitness of prey increase, the average fitness of the predator will decline and vice versa.
-Especially in the generation count equals around 700, 1900 and 2400.
-The fitness of these two species are very sensitive to each other.
-Which means the prey and the predator are in competitive arm races and co-evolution.
+In [Figure 9](https://raw.githubusercontent.com/Neowless/COMP5400CW1/5efa22a39e058d98b19f0bc42814abd5ff87b56c/Question6/Predator_Prey_3000.svg), when the average fitness of prey increases, the average fitness of the predator will decline, and vice versa, especially in the generation count equals around 700, 1900 and 2400.
+The soundness of these two species is very sensitive to each other.
+This means the prey and the predator are in competitive arm races and co-evolution.

 # Part Three

 ## Question 9

-The subject, in perceiving such of the purposive target object, produces a cognition that the other party is able to process, has the capacity to process, or has the corresponding function, and is referred to as intelligence[4].
+In perceiving the purposive target object, the subject produces a cognition that the other party can process, process, or has the corresponding function, and is referred to as intelligence[4].
 From an informatics perspective, this purposeful processing of intelligence is also a process of processing information, which derives its processing logic from the extraction and application of objective laws and drives.[5]
 Intelligence can therefore also be seen as a manifestation of the use of knowledge.[6]
-Intelligence can also be used as a general term for the ability to develop things according to a system of inertia without external forces, whereas purposeful processing changes the original direction of development, as if some force is generated.
-Different things have different processing logics, they have different purposes, ranging from the overly simple, such as conditioned reflexes, to the overly complex, where simple logics are stitched together, linked, nested, and combined to create a variety of abilities, such as perception, memory, imagination, thinking, attention, rallying, cohesion, execution, etc. However, the generalised titles can be summarised[7].
+Intelligence can also be used as a general term for developing things according to a system of inertia without external forces.
+In contrast, purposeful processing changes the original development direction as if some power is generated.
+Different items have different processing logic.
+They have different purposes, ranging from the overly simple, such as conditioned reflexes, to the overly complex, where simple logics are stitched together, linked, nested, and combined to create a variety of abilities, such as perception, memory, imagination, thinking, attention, rallying, cohesion, execution, etc. However, the generalised titles can be summarised[7].

-There are categories of intelligence, there are sizes, and the various intelligences can co-exist, depend on each other, complement each other, be connected, or even be mutually exclusive.[8]
-Any combination of them constitutes a wide range of intelligences.
-From automatic doors with a single function to automated production lines with complex functions; from micro-organisms with the capacity to grow, reproduce and adapt, to human beings of all kinds, including groups of people, such as units, groups, organisations, nations, societies and human races, and even elementary particles and cosmic stars that can bounce off, deform or disintegrate on impact[6].
-From a rigid body with intelligence infinitely close to zero, to the quantification of the extremes of each human ability, a full-dimensional radar map can be constructed, then the hypothetical human, which sets all the extremes of human ability, represents the highest standard of the current level of human intelligence, which is also the highest standard of intelligence of known species, and can be tentatively called standard intelligence[9].
-Standard intelligence will continue to improve as humans explore, dig, and accumulate new knowledge.
+There are categories of intelligence sizes, and the various intelligence can co-exist, depend on each other, complement each other, be connected, or even be mutually exclusive.[8]
+Any combination of them constitutes a wide range of intelligence.
+From automatic doors with a single function to automated production lines with complex processes; from micro-organisms with the capacity to grow, reproduce and adapt, to human beings of all kinds, including groups of people, such as units, groups, organisations, nations, societies and human races, and even elementary particles and cosmic stars that can bounce off, deform or disintegrate on impact[6].
+From a rigid body with intelligence infinitely close to zero to the quantification of the extremes of each human ability, a full-dimensional radar map can be constructed, then the hypothetical human, which sets all the extremes of human power, represents the highest standard of the current level of human intelligence, which is also the highest standard of intelligence of known species, and can be tentatively called standard intelligence[9].
+Traditional intelligence will continue to improve as humans explore, dig, and accumulate new knowledge.

 Artificial intelligence has been given the ultimate goal of creating a level of intelligence like that of a human being[10].
 This is where scientists from different fields converged.
-Starting with the structure, function and role of the human brain, they formed three mainstream schools of thought, corresponding to connectionism, symbolism and behaviourism respectively.
+Starting with the structure, function, and role of the human brain, they formed three mainstream schools of thought, corresponding to connectionism, symbolism, and behaviourism.

-Brain-like intelligence is a continuation of connectionism, a vision of artificial intelligence proposed in the late 1980s, in which they hoped to study the working mechanism of the human brain and simulate a robot with the same ability to think and learn as humans[11].
+Brain-like intelligence is a continuation of connectionism, a vision of artificial intelligence proposed in the late 1980s.
+They hoped to study the working mechanism of the human brain and simulate a robot with the same ability to think and learn as humans[11].
 It currently relies on two main techniques: deep learning and reinforcement learning.

-Cognitive intelligence was developed out of the field of computing and is pretty much a continuation of symbolism.
+Cognitive intelligence was developed out of computing and is pretty much a continuation of symbolism.
 They believe that there are three stages to achieve artificial intelligence: computational intelligence, perceptual intelligence and cognitive intelligence, where cognitive intelligence mainly addresses the ability to understand and actively think, and is currently popularly divided into language comprehension, analytical reasoning and personality emotion.[12]

-General intelligence is machine intelligence that has general human intelligence and can perform any intellectual task that humans can perform.
-It is aimed at passing the Turing test, a sort of continuation of behaviourism, and is currently mostly in the academic discussion stage and simulation.[13]
+General intelligence is machine intelligence with general human intelligence and can perform any intellectual task that humans can perform.
+It aims to pass the Turing test, a continuation of behaviourism and is currently mainly in the academic discussion stage and simulation.[13]

- The strength of intelligence is relative, as long as there is self-learning ability it can change from weak to strong, so strong intelligence does not mean strong intelligence, but specifically refers to having the ability to actively acquire knowledge. **The prey and the predator has shown their ability to learn and develop intelegence**, although their intelegence is not as strong as the species in reality.
-Because of our world is a collection countless factors and species.
-However, **this level of intelegence is limited**, all of the results can be simulated and predicted, becaused of the limited factor in the simulation creature in the simulation world.
-The actual intelegence is strongly connected with the free will and actual random with no limitation.
-Before the discover of quatum mechanics, some of the scientis believe all of our behaviour can be calculated and simulated with methmatical modeling and approach, so the whole world is running with a fated programm and pattern.
-But for free will in the metaphysical sense, that is a contradiction to determinism.
-Assuming a determinism like Laplace's demon, where future events (including all human actions) are uniquely determined by past events, free will in the metaphysical sense is clearly impossible.
+ The strength of intelligence is relative.
+As long as there is self-learning ability, it can change from weak to strong, so vital intelligence does not mean strong intelligence but refers explicitly to acquiring knowledge actively. **The prey and the predator has shown their ability to learn and develop intelligence**, although their intelligence is not as vital as the species in reality.
+Our world is a collection of countless factors and species.
+However, **this level of intelligence is limited**, all of the results can be simulated and predicted because of the limiting factor in the simulation creature in the simulation world.
+The actual intelligence is strongly connected with free will and actual random with no limitation.
+Before discovering quantum mechanics, some of the scientists believed all of our behaviour could be calculated and simulated with mathematical modelling and approach, so the whole world is running with a fated programme and pattern.
+But for free will in the metaphysical sense, that contradicts determinism.
+Assuming a determinism like Laplace's demon, where future events (including all human actions) are uniquely determined by past events, free will in the metaphysical sense is impossible.
 Therefore, such free will is possible if determinism can be shown to be false.
 And quantum mechanics can then be used to introduce non-determinism.
 The indeterminacy of the quantum is inherent to it, which is fundamentally different from the indeterminacy of the dice.
-Of course Einstein's theory of hidden variables still attempts to interpret quantum mechanics in terms of determinism, but Bell's theorem has at least shown that the theory of fixed-domain hidden variables is wrong.

 # References